JayUni/blockly/README.md

 2. json format double checking
     2.1 Is it good to have json to non-statement blocks
 3. test the combination of blocks for example block 1+1 does not work on substring block
-4. variable and functions does not work
+4. variable and functions does not work (but we can just refer to the variable in the interpretor)
 5. Is it good to do all the logics on the server and the json only has the results